-- 1) Fisheries revenue has increased as a result of fishing vessels using Nauru's Exclusive Economic Zone and a new fisheries agreement is in effect.
-The fisheries revenue is expected to be at higher levels but is volatile; - 2) Australian Regional Processing Centre (RPC) revenues continue at a high-level.
-The transition of the management of the operations of the RPC has commenced and will continue to support the revenues for at least the 2020-21 FY; and - 3) At the same time, responding to these primary revenue increases, tax, customs, and tariff and other revenue streams have also increased, including external aid assistance which remains at high levels and makes up about one-third of all revenue.
+1) Fisheries revenue has increased because of fishing vessels using Nauru's Exclusive Economic Zone and a new fisheries agreement is in effect.
+The fisheries revenue is expected to be at higher levels but is volatile.

+2) RPC revenues continue at a high-level.
+The transition of the operations of the RPC has commenced to the Enduring Capability phase and will continue to support the revenues for at least the 2021-22 FY but reduced levels yet to be quantified.

+3) Responding to these primary revenue increases, tax, customs, and tariff and other revenue streams have also increased, including external aid assistance which remains at high levels and makes up about one-third of all revenue.

-The GON conducted discussions with various development partners, including Australia, New Zealand, Government of Republic of China (Taiwan), and the Asian Development Bank (ADB), regarding the structure of the Fund to include its purpose, management, and administration, accountability and other legal and operational aspects.
+The GON conducted discussions with various development partners, including Australia, New Zealand, Government of Republic of China (Taiwan), and the Asian Development Bank (ADB), regarding the structure of the Fund to include its purpose, management, and administration, accountability, and other legal and operational aspects.

 The ADB was instrumental in their support of the establishment of the Fund with the funding of the consultant for the establishment process, including the tendering for support services and the initial Executive Administration role.
 The ADB also provided an initial contribution to the Fund.
-The Memorandums of Understanding (MOUs) are now in place for all the Fund's development partners.
-These MOUs set forth the structure and governance of the Fund.
+The Memorandums of Understanding/Arrangement (MOUs/MOA) are now in place for all the Fund's development partners.
+These agreements set forth the foundation including: structure and governance of the Fund.

-The GON will contribute a portion of annual revenue to the Fund based on a formula agreed to in the MOUs.
+The GON is committed to contribute a portion of annual revenue to the Fund based on a formula agreed to in the MOUs.
 GON's development partners intend to contribute annually to the Fund.
-Other contributors may also enter into an agreement with the GON based on the parameters outlined in the MOU.
+Other contributors may also enter into an agreement with the GON based on the parameters outlined in the MOU/MOA.